supertestnet/utxo-dealership/README.md

 - [x] allow custom amounts

+- [x] allow multiple simultaneous offers

 - [ ] allow custom destinations (currently the destination addresses for both the buyer and the seller are hard coded)

 - [ ] ensure that only "fresh sats" show up for sale (currently it is just a coinswap tool, there is no checking to ensure coinbase utxos are sold)

-- [ ] allow multiple simultaneous offers (currently only one offer can be made at a time)

 - [ ] release it on mainnet